 EMT or Electric Metallic Tube (conduit) is the most popular used pole.
 Conduit is a lightweight, inexpensive, sturdy pole that can be easily bent into an arch.
-Along with multiple angle connectors, it lends itself to be the popular choice among decorators.
+Along with multiple angle connectors, it lends itself to being the popular choice among decorators.
 Conduit is easy to cut and hammer into the ground and is rigid enough not to bend in the wind.

 Multiple Conduit Poles.

-Depending on the balloon design, hammering a conduit into the ground with a 3-foot balloon suspend from the tops is impossible.
+Depending on the balloon design, hammering a conduit into the ground with a 3-foot balloon suspended from the tops is impossible.
 The solution is to use a 3/4 conduit pipe, 2-foot in length, and drive the 3/4 conduit pipe 6 to 8-inches into the ground.
 Use 1/2 inch conduit pipe for the balloon decor pole and slide the 1/2 conduit pipe into the 3/4 tube.
 Tape the 3/4 and 1/2 inch joins together, and you now have a rigid pole.

 PVC pipe is very lightweight and easily bends when doing a sizeable horizontal span.
 Because of its flexibility, you can use it for making arches but require a stand to hold the PVC to the ground.
 Do not assume that half-inch PVC is comparable to 1/2 conduit.
-If you are looking to get as rigid as 1/2-conduit, you must upgrade to a 3/4 PVC pipe.
+If you want to get as rigid as 1/2-conduit, you must upgrade to a 3/4 PVC pipe.
 PVC is suitable for indoors and only OK for outdoors

 If you go to your local hardware store, you find 4 to 5-foot gardening poles.
 These poles are green plastic coded steel poles that have textured or bumpy ridges on the pole.
 Used for gardening, they are lightweight, inexpensive, and can be cut down if needed.
-Do not try to hammer these stakes into the ground as the pole’s top will spit, splinter, or worse yet, the pole will bend.
-Garden poles are useful for balloon box numbers or letters as they slide into the box easily.
+Do not try to hammer these stakes into the ground as the pole’s top will spit, splinter, or worse yet, the rod will bend.
+Garden poles are helpful for balloon box numbers or letters as they slide into the box easily.
 You can purchase green garden poles for under a dollar a pole.

 Bamboo poles are lightweight, easily cut but come with some problems.
 Being an all-natural pole, the thickness is inconsistent, and sharp branch joints have to be removed.
 Bamboo is easy to cut with a coping saw, and sandpaper can smooth out any rough spots.
 The upside to bamboo poles is their natural resources and are sold in packs of 24, making them the cheapest of all the poles.
-The downside is bamboo rods can snap in strong winds or pushing into hard ground.
+The downside is bamboo rods can snap in strong winds or push into hard ground.